 Another aberration from classical theory was the observation during the research that impulses could sometimes begin corrective phases – particularly rolling down off the highs, such as in the example of waves 47 – 49 (see pic below).
-This inexplicable occurrence – of impulse waves within a correction of the larger trend could not even be explained by identifying them as the initial wave of a larger scale zig-zag, because at a higher degree the 2 impulses just turned out to form a larger impulse instead.
-Therefore even at higher degree the EWO failed to distinguish between corrective and impulsive patterns as set down in orthodox Elliott theory.
+This inexplicable occurrence – of impulse waves within a correction of the larger trend could not even be explained by identifying them as the initial wave of a larger scale zig-zag, because at a higher degree the two impulses just turned out to form a larger impulse instead.
+Therefore even at a higher degree, the EWO failed to distinguish between corrective and impulsive patterns as set down in orthodox Elliott theory.

-Fitting wave counts into larger wave patterns
+Fitting wave counts into larger wave patterns.

-Waves 35 – 60 are all a part of a one larger degree wave and it could be difficult to predict when the final 5th of the 5th was going to occur if the analysis had been done in real-time.
-The best explanation in this case is that the larger degree wave was an extension, but this recourse to exceptions highlights one of the Elliotician’s most common faults, which is to call the last wave of a move prematurely.
+Waves 35 – 60 are all a part of a one larger degree wave, and it could be difficult to predict when the final 5th of the 5th was going to occur if the analysis had been done in real-time.
+The best explanation, in this case, is that the larger degree wave was an extension, but this recourse to exceptions highlights one of the Elliotician’s most common faults, which is to call the last wave of a move prematurely.
 Indeed probably the most notable Elliotician of all, Robert Prechter made this mistake himself in the 90’s when he called a top in the DOW only to see it rise much further in an extended 5th wave, which constituted the dot-com bubble.

-Whilst the EWO only had marginal value in building Elliott counts, it did have a useful short term application as a means for categorizing 2 distinct types of market behavior – the diverging from non-diverging – or impulses from zig-zags.
+Whilst the EWO only had marginal value in building Elliott counts, it did have a useful short term application as a means for categorizing two distinct types of market behaviour – the diverging from non-diverging – or impulses from zig-zags.
 These results seem to point to a perhaps more chaotic, more complex but truer picture of the market than the neat and tidy world of Elliott Waves promises.

 Impulses & Zig-Zags

 One thing which did back up existing theory was that impulses tended to be more commonly found in the ‘trend’ of a degree higher with 27 of the 36 trending patterns impulses.
-Impulses were also quite common in corrective activity as well, however, with 25 of the 50 corrective patterns being impulses and only 20 being zig-zags (the other 5 triangles).
+Impulses were also quite common in corrective activity as well, however, with 25 of the 50 corrective patterns being impulses and only 20 being zig-zags (the other five triangles).
 This was the most surprising statistic since it went against commonly held Elliott theory.

 There was quite a large difference noted between the average ROC for the two classes of patterns.
-While impulses tended to be part of the main trend more frequently than zig-zags their average ROC was lower at 2.460 pips/minute (ppm) compared to 5.666 ppm for zig-zags and which, even if the one massive outlier was removed (which had a ROC of 83.333ppm) gave a score of 3.622 ppm, still almost 50% higher than the average for impulses.
-However it ought to be noted that it was observed that commonly waves of shorter lengths tended to score higher on ROC than longer waves and given zig-zags tended to be shorter, their ROC readings were bound to be higher on average.
+While impulses tended to be part of the main trend more frequently than zig-zags, their average ROC was lower at 2.460 pips/minute (ppm) compared to 5.666 ppm for zig-zags and which, even if the one massive outlier was removed (which had a ROC of 83.333ppm) gave a score of 3.622 ppm, still almost 50% higher than the average for impulses.
+However, it ought to be noted that it was observed that commonly waves of shorter lengths tended to score higher on ROC than longer waves and given zig-zags tended to be shorter, their ROC readings were bound to be higher on average.

 Looking at the scatter distribution charts above of the ROCs for the two pattern types and the 1000 pip plus wave ROC chart, we see that the main difference between the two patterns is the increased density of the clustering in the impulse chart beneath 4ppms, whereas the zig-zags show less consistency, although many of them are also beneath the 4ppms figure (outlier again removed).
-The final chart shows how longer waves tend to smooth ROC to a lower level – and given most longer waves were impulses this explains their lower average ROC.
+The final chart shows how longer waves tend to smooth ROC to a lower level – and given most longer waves were impulses, this explains their lower average ROC.